lxkast/Glory/README.md

 ```
 `Output: 0235101025120`

+Please bear in mind Glory is a proof-of-concept, rather than a language that is intended to be used.
 There's a lot of bugs, things that need fixing, and cases that haven't yet been accounted for, so if you find anything, please leave an issue or a pull request!